COMSOC-Community/comsoc-website/docs/index.md

 ## Interdisciplinarity by Design
 {: #interdisciplinarity}

-Computational social choice is, by design, an interdisciplinary research field.
+Computational social choice is, by design, an interdisciplinary field of research.
-It draws inspiration and employs methodologies from a diverse range of disciplines, including computer science, AI, economics, political science, philosophy, logic, and mathematics.
+It draws inspiration from and employs methodologies originating in a diverse range of disciplines, including computer science, AI, economics, political science, philosophy, logic, and mathematics.
 This interdisciplinary nature allows researchers to tackle complex problems in collective decision making from multiple perspectives.